What is a Scar?

 - Injections with medicines such as cortisone and 5FU

 - Topical treatments

-The choice of a particular treatment for your scar will depend on several factors, including but not limited to:
+The choice of treatment for your scar will depend on several factors, including but not limited to the following:

 - The type and degree of scarring